ravideshmukh2/RDServerHandler/README.md

 Step 1: Add folder in your project RDServerHandlerLib.

-Step 2: Add Library search from Xcode Project Build Settings tab to -
+Step 2: Add Library search path as below from Xcode Project Build Settings tab -

         $(SRCROOT)/YOUR_PROJECT_NAME/RDServerHandlerLib